TUDelft-PRIME-Books/Linear-Algebra/Chapter3/LUdecomp.md

 :url: https://embed.grasple.com/exercises/4ef9b6fe-e204-44e7-9463-3e1c3537a10b?id=82913
 :label: grasple_exercise_3_6_3
 :dropdown:
-:description: To compute the $LU$-decomposition of a 2x2 matrix $A$.
+:description: To compute the $LU$ decomposition of a 2x2 matrix $A$.

 ::::::